Myat-Pwint/CMS-LearningJournals/Week-4/README.md

 ## Learning Activities & Resources

-During this week's practical, I embarked on creating an account on WordPress using the localhost installation.
+During this week's practical, I initiated on creating an account on WordPress using the localhost installation.
 To achieve this, I relied on the Lecturer's institutions, and YouTube tutorial videos and referred to other documentation to navigate the process effectively.

 **XAMPP my SQL error fixation: (https://youtu.be/84IOtc05TuA?si=E7z8QZKYeS4OTEsZ)**